abrahamnzok/browserfingerprint/README.md

-# todo-app
+# TODO APP
-It is an easy project to practice the integration between vue, vuex and Element.ui.
+It is a practical project writtend in vuejs and node coupled with browserfingerprinting.

 ###### Demo: https://oussamaalouat.github.io/vue-todo-app/